tsatria03/CookyCraze/docks/readme.txt

 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

+Dice roller.
+Unlocked at rank 40.
+Roll a set of dice against a target score you set yourself and bet an item of your choice on the outcome.

+Before rolling, choose your dice type from a list of available sided dice, how many dice to roll, and a modifier to add or subtract from the total.
+Then enter a target score in the target input and place your bet.
+Hitting or beating the target wins a payout scaled to how far you exceeded it.
+Falling short loses the bet.

+The higher you set the target relative to what your dice can realistically roll, the greater the potential payout.
+A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold.
+The dice types, modifier options, payout tiers, sounds, and bet limits are all configurable in dice.table.

+You can roll manually, or enable automatic rolling in the settings so the result appears after a short random delay.
+When disabled, the result is held until you press enter or space.

-Rank ups and achievement unlocks are checked and can fire while you are playing any of the 4 minigames mentioned above.
+Rank ups and achievement unlocks are checked and can fire while you are playing any of the 5 minigames mentioned above.

 Baking slots manager.
-Unlocked at rank 50.
+Unlocked at rank 60.
 Manage and configure your baking slots to balance automated and manual cookie production.

 There are two types of slots.